Station-Manager/server/README.md

 - Use TLS end‑to‑end.
 Treat the full API key as sensitive and display it only once on creation.
 - Prefer `uid` as the external logbook identifier rather than names or callsigns.
 - Consider HMAC with a server‑side pepper to further harden digest storage; keep the pepper out of the database.

+See also
+- API key high‑level design: ../apikey/README.md